Lloyd Chadburn: Death

 On 13 June 1944, Chadburn was killed in a mid-air collision with another Spitfire pilot while taking off from a landing strip in Normandy.
 He was 24 years of age.

 Honours

 Chadburn's record includes five enemy airplanes destroyed (three shared), five aircraft probably destroyed (one shared), seven aircraft damaged (two shared), two E-boats destroyed, and another two damaged, as well as a destroyer damaged.

 Chadburn was made a Chevalier (knight) in the French Légion d'honneur and awarded the Croix de Guerre avec Palme.
 Only three RCAF officers received the Légion d'honneur, and Chadburn was the only one to receive the Croix de Guerre.

 His name is listed on memorials in both Aurora High School and Northern Secondary school in Toronto Ontario which he attended.

+Chadburn also has an air cadet Squadron in Oshawa named after him, the 151 Chadburn air cadets.

 Chadburn is featured in True Aviation Comics No. 10.